 Low key weddings are becoming popular in Nigeria, with celebrities taking the lead.
-Last year, Tiwa Savage and her fiance (TeeBillz) hinted that their ‘wedding will be as low key as possible‘ and would be strictly by invitation.
-Follow the steps below to plan your own low-key wedding flawlessly:
+Singers, Simi, Tiwa Savage and Tuface all their Nigerian weddings as low key as possible – a small guest list.
+You too can have a low-key wedding.
+Just follow the steps below to plan your own low-key wedding flawlessly:

 #1.
 Make a Wedding Shopping List

 To further help you avoid the usual impulsive overspending and stick to your budget, start off by making a list of things to buy, rent or hire for the wedding.

 #2.
 Make a Wedding To-Do List and Timeline